March 28, 2021

 Most modern approaches to education tend to assume that quality is controlled through content and discipline-specific rubrics utilized in task-specific and analytic assessments conducted by experts in those particular disciplines.
 That assumption is often played out in curricular development practices which tend to focus on creating rigid pathways built using standardized content (i.e., syllabi) which is provided through predetermined educational experiences (i.e., courses) facilitated (i.e., taught) by particular types of people (i.e., credentialed content experts).
 I refer to this as the “Pyramid of Courses.”
 For many years, the academy (and the church) has tended to assume that if we take a group of students through a predefined course of study, they will achieve particular outcomes.
 The thinking seems to have been, “If we focus on the inputs, we will get the desired outcome.”

 CBTE invites us to challenge that assumption by rethinking how we understand and “control” quality.
-Because one’s understanding of quality flows from that person’s engagement in a community of practice, the fact is that standards of excellence (i.e., quality, mastery, proficiency, competency, etc.) cannot be universally defined.
-The principles and practices that give form and shape to the educational philosophy of CBTE, require schools to embrace the fact that all things must be assessed with greater awareness of what ‘mastery’ looks like within a given context.
-To do this well, a CBTE program must have mechanisms in place that help mentor teams, students, partners, and faculty walk through the process of particularizing definitions of mastery in light of a student’s context.
+Because one’s understanding of quality flows from that person’s engagement in a community of practice, the fact is that standards of excellence (i.e., quality, proficiency, competency, etc.) cannot be universally defined.
+The principles and practices that give form and shape to the educational philosophy of CBTE, require schools to embrace the fact that all things must be assessed with greater awareness of what ‘proficiency’ looks like within a given context.
+To do this well, a CBTE program must have mechanisms in place that help mentor teams, students, partners, and faculty walk through the process of particularizing definitions of proficiency in light of a student’s context.

 This opportunity provided by CBTE also creates one of its unique challenges.
 Through CBTE entire educational programs can be tailored to an individual student’s journey of discipleship.
 Rather than building a Pyramid of Courses CBTE allows each student to have a customized educational journey.
 To put that more simply – two students could graduate from the same institution with the same degree and yet engage different content, complete different assignments, and progress at different speeds.
 Therein lies the challenge.
 With that level of customization, how do we ensure quality?
 If quality is no longer determined by consistency of content or assignments, how then is it determined?